usopali/Windows11-Unattended-Installation/README.md

 # Windows11-Unattended-Installation

-This project contains an `autounattend.xml` configuration for automating the Windows installation process with custom settings and scripts.The only time user have to interject is choosing the disk where windows-11 will be installed.
+This project contains an `autounattend.xml` configuration for automating the Windows installation process with custom settings and scripts.
+The only time user have to interject is choosing the disk where Windows-11 will be installed.

 ## Features